EnviroDIY/ModularSensors/examples/OutdatedExamples/DRWI_CitizenScience/DRWI_Mayfly1_WiFi/ReadMe.md

 The WiFi antenna is built into the ESP32 Bee - no external antenna is needed

-Find and replace `YourWiFiSSID` and `YourWiFiPassword` with your real SSID and password, and edit the UUID section between `Beginning of Token UUID List` and `End of Token UUID List` the correct UUIDs from your specific site on MonitorMyWatershed.
+Find and replace `YourWiFiSSID` and `YourWiFiPassword` with your real SSID and password, and edit the UUID section between `Beginning of Token UUID List` and `End of Token UUID List` with the correct UUIDs from your specific site on MonitorMyWatershed.

 _______